 “I’m sure you’re familiar with the term ‘wormhole.’
 This booth generates an artificial wormhole and sends whoever or whatever is in the booth to an identical booth in a remote location.
 Apparently, the booth you were examining in that damaged ship had the address of this booth as its last transportation destination.”

-As Christa spoke to CPO Dorithy, the only two other Terrans in the small group, her Executive Officer and a Marine corporal, had moved to further flank the Chief Petty Officer.
-They were positioned far enough in front of Christa that she could see them in her peripheral vision, so she saw their jaws drop and their facial expressions change to reflect their apparent shock from what they had just heard.
-But Christa continued to stare directly at the Chief.
+As Christa spoke to CPO Dorithy, her Executive Officer and a Marine corporal—the only other Terrans in the small group—had moved to flank the chief petty officer slightly.
+They were positioned far enough in front of Christa that she could see them in her peripheral vision, so she saw their jaws drop and their facial expressions change to reflect their apparent shock.
+But Christa continued to stare directly at the chief.

-CPO Dorithy grinned slightly and said, “This is a joke, right Commander?
-I mean, wormholes are just theoretical nonsense, aren’t they?”
+CPO Dorithy grinned slightly and said in an even more nervous voice, “This is a joke, right, Commander?
+I mean, wormholes are just theoretical nonsense.
+Uh, aren’t they?”

 “No joke, Chief.
 When you arrived you commented on the condition of this room.
-I believe you said it looked like a disaster scene before, but now looks brand new.
-That’s because this ship is in pristine condition and this isn’t the same room you were in at Lorense-Four.
-At Lorense-Four, the booth was located in a ship that was open to space so you needed an EVA suit.
+I believe you said it looked like a disaster scene before but now looks brand new.
+There’s a very good reason for that: It’s because this isn’t the same room you were in at Lorense-Four, and this ship is fairly new and undamaged.
+At Lorense-Four, the booth you were examining was located in a severely damaged ship that was open to space.
+You needed an EVA suit to be there.
 As you see, that isn’t required in here.”

 “You’re not unconscious, Chief, but the booth has definitely done something to you.
-It sent you thousands of light-years from where you were.”
+It has sent you thousands of light-years from where you were minutes ago.”

-“What you say is just not possible, Commander.”
+“What you say is just not possible, Commander,” Dorithy said insistently.

-“Why do you suppose they’ve had you writing a condition evaluation report every time one of these booths has been found.
-And why do they immediately send the booth and it’s support equipment to the shipyard.
+“Why do you suppose they’ve had you writing a condition evaluation report every time one of these booths has been found?
+And why do they immediately send the booth and its attached support equipment to the shipyard?
 Chief, you’ve stumbled onto the most secret of secrets in Space Command.
 You can never discuss this with anyone.
 Not even if anyone asks what happened to you.
 Do you understand?”